 The amount of goodies is almost overwhelming (pro tip: try them all) and there are also plenty of bars and small restaurants to grab a seat at.

 Israel has expensive food so grabbing food to make for meals at Machane Yehuda Market is a great inexpensive option.

 There’s even a self-guided tour through the market!
 Or you can try the bite card which has vouchers for you to try lots of food.

 A pub crawl in Jerusalem?
 Yeah!
 Just because it’s known at the Holy City doesn’t mean it’s not fun.
 You’ll get shots of local booze too.

-Stop by the Tower of David & watch the Night Spectacular
+Tower of David & the Night Spectacular

 History is available as soon as you step through Jerusalem’s Old City gates, Jaffa Gate.
 The Tower of David is just to your right through Jaffa Gate and is a citadel that provides great views over Jerusalem.
 It’s also a museum that details Jerusalem’s history and has ancient artifacts.

 At night you can catch the Night Spectacular, the coolest thing to see in Jerusalem.
 The stone walls became screens for storytelling as images are projected onto the walls with accompanying sound.